 A perfect calf exercise for beginners, the speed ladder is as much about your calves as it is about speed and agility.
 You can do everything from running through the ladder boxes one at a time with each foot to hopping through them, to more difficult drills like the Ickey shuffle.

-Importance Of Calf Muscles
+The Importance of Strong Calf Muscles

 The gastrocnemius and soleus are the two calf muscles.
 They function when the foot is flexed, such as when pointing the toes by lowering the ankle.
 It's a powerful muscle group with two muscle heads that meet at the heel to produce the Achilles tendon.
 Any ambulatory action, such as walking, running, or jumping, activates the calf muscles.
 As a result, they are prone to muscular strain injuries.